rikiitokazu/Greenland/README.md

 2) Python cv2 library to detect the range of "blue" colors compared to "non-blue" colors
 3) K-means clustering to cluster an image into pixels and determine which pixels correspond to water

-##
-* Classification.ipynb -> Using cv2 to detect only blue areas (lakes) in order to calculate the total area that is covered by water
-* Graphs.ipynb -> Using matplotlib to print the percentage covered by water in different elevations
-* Kmeans.ipynb -> Using k-means clustering algorithm to determine the percentage of area covered by water.
-Goes through extra layer of enhancement to increase contrast and saturation.
-Number of clusters = 8.